 If you still have questions, check also our page dedicated to the Wingsurfing FAQ

-WakeStyle also give the chance to try the newest wing foil gear at many spots in Noord Holland, the nearest spots to our shop are: Almere, Marina Muiderzand, Loosdrecht, Wijde Blik and Ijburg.
+WakeStyle also gives the chance to try the newest wing foil gear at many spots in Noord Holland.
+The nearest spots to our shop are: Almere, Marina Muiderzand, Loosdrecht, Wijde Blik, Ijburg and Strand Horst.